General Decking FAQ

 I accidentally chipped a piece of my deck board.
 Is there a way to repair it?

 While Fiberon decking is resilient, some outside sources can damage it.
-Certain minor issues can be fixed with a soft bristle brush or heat gun – this is not a guaranteed fix.
-Or, since Concordia PE composite decking is reversible, you may opt to remove the chipped / scratched board, flip it over and re-install it.
+Certain minor issues can be fixed with a brass bristle brush or heat gun.
+Or, with our reversible Concordia Decking, you may opt to remove the chipped board, flip it over, and re-install it.